andrewcargill/false/README.md

 ![Launch page](/assets/images/readme_launch.png)
 - Launch Section
-    - The information is clear with the white background helping the users to relax and take in the information.
+    - The white background helps users to relax and take in the information.
     - The font of Paris Fashion Week gives the message of quality and status.
-The text enhances the feeling that this is an important event and something to be part of.
+The text enhances the feeling that this is a prestigious event and something to be part of.
-    - The user is drawn to the date and location, as this is the most important information on the page.
+    - As the only black text on the screen, the user is drawn to the date and location.
+This is the most important information on the screen.
     - The use of no imagery is intentional, as it keeps the user neutral.
 We do not want them to judge if they like or dislike the brand until they see the launch event.
     - The video will only run when the user clicks play.
-The video is 40 seconds long, as we do not want to distract the user away from the site.
+The video is 40 seconds long, as we do not want to distract them away from the site.

 ![Sign up page](/assets/images/readme_signup2.png)
 - Sign Up Section